-8. Faculty Grade Review
+V.H.
+Faculty Grade Review

-a.
+V.H.1.
 Mid-Semester Review of Grades

 Although no formal academic disciplinary actions are taken at the fourth or eighth weeks, advisers, academic departments and divisions will be provided with the names of students receiving progress reports and may confer regarding appropriate advice for these students.
 Copies of the progress reports will be provided to the advisers of these students.
 A grade report listing the grades of all enrolled students will be provided to faculty for their use in reviewing students' academic progress.